kpoxo6op/soylenspray-os-install/README.md

 Mobile app does not allow to set the valid 192.168.1.103 outside of the router DHCP range.

+Increased the DHCP range from .99 to .110.

 Not yet tried to install

 ## Steps